dog wearing a yellow hero bandana and a knee brace for a torn ACL

-7 Tools to Help a Dog with a Torn CCL
+7 Tools to Help a Dog with a Torn CCL (ACL)

-It’s an exhilarating sight watching your athletic dog running at full speed.
-A very unwanted sight is seeing your dog run, and then suddenly cry out and unable to walk.
+A very unwanted sight is seeing your dog run, and then suddenly cry out and be unable to walk.
 This may be a sign of a cruciate ligament tear.
 Cruciate ligament tears, or ruptures, are a common knee injury in dogs.
 Your veterinarian can confirm a cranial cruciate ligament (CCL) tear with some diagnostic tests.
 Once confirmed, there’s a good chance your veterinarian will recommend surgery.
 But that’s not always possible for all dogs.
 Whether your dog is headed for surgery or not, there are some tools that may help him or her through a CCL injury.

 Hero Knee Brace

-Hero’s Knee Brace is a custom-fitted brace made from durable plastic that is both lightweight and supportive.
+Hero Knee Brace is a custom-fitted brace made from durable plastic that is both lightweight and supportive.
 It is also waterproof, which is helpful for dogs utilizing underwater treadmill therapy or swimming in rehab.
 Though surgery is often recommended for CCL tears, some dogs are unable to have surgery.
 Since the ligament will eventually heal, the Hero Knee Brace can be used to stabilize the ligament while it heals.
 This brace may also help your dog stay mobile and prevent muscle atrophy as he awaits surgery.

 GingerLead Harness

-The GingerLead Harness is useful for helping dogs walk, getting in and out of cars, going potty, post-surgery and during physical therapy — all of which can support CCL injuries.
+The GingerLead Harness is useful for helping dogs walk, getting in and out of cars, going potty, post-surgery, and during physical therapy — all of which can support CCL injuries.
 It’s a lifting and support aid that helps you help your dog when he needs it.
-It is padded, adjustable for height and supports dogs up to 250 pounds.
+It is padded, adjustable for height, and supports dogs up to 250 pounds.
 Several sizes are available.
 The pad runs below your dog’s rib cage and can attach to your dog’s collar or harness for extra support through an integrated leash.

 Respond Systems PEMF Bed

 In human use for fractures since the 1970s, Pulsed Electro-Magnetic Field (PEMF) uses pulsing electromagnetic fields to jumpstart biological cellular reactions in the body.
 Respond Systems Bio-Pulse PEMF Small Animal Bed penetrates through the body of a dog lying on it, into the joints and muscles to stimulate circulation, decrease inflammation and pain, and help healing.
-It may be used to help prevent injury as well as for conditions like arthritis, tendon and ligament (CCL) tears, hip dysplasia and more.
-The 30-minute treatment can be done on a couch, in a crate, under a pet bed or in a number of other locations, including the car.
+It may be used to help prevent injury as well as for conditions like arthritis, tendon and ligament (CCL) tears, hip dysplasia, and more.
+The 30-minute treatment can be done on a couch, in a crate, under a pet bed, or in a number of other locations, including the car.
 It’s often a relaxing experience for pets.
 Results are often seen within a couple of weeks.
-You might see a difference in how your pet gets up, walks or runs
+You might see a difference in how your pet gets up, walks, or runs

 Dr. Buzby’s ToeGrips